 About this site

-San Diego Yesterday is an archive of the local history column I write for the San Diego Union-Tribune.
+San Diego Yesterday is an archive of the local history column I once wrote for the San Diego Union-Tribune.
 But it’s more than that.
 It’s a place where students, historians, writers, and history buffs can share knowledge, questions, and ideas about San Diego history.
 I hope this site will become a resource for local history, as well as an interesting place to visit.